FontysVenlo/esd-workshop-kubernetes-essentials/Workshop_Implementation/readme.md

 ---

-## Part 3: Update a Secret (4 minutes)
+## Part 3: Update a Secret

-Let's change the API key.
+Let's change the API key to show how Secrets work.

 ### Step 1: Create a New Secret Value

-First, encode your new secret:
+First, we need to base64-encode our new secret value.

 **Windows PowerShell:**
 ```powershell